MaxxCode8/MaxxCode8/README.md

-# Devoted to Use Data Science for Human Wellbeing
+# Devoted to Use Data Science for Human Well_Being
 ## 🙏 Namaskar, I'm Malhar...

 <!---